Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

-Let us go back to the case $n=kd+r$, with $0\leq r \leq d-2$.
-We want to find the incidence numbers between critical simplices of consecutive dimensions.
+\textbf{Part 2: incidence numbers for $n=kd+r$.} We want to find the incidence numbers between critical simplices of consecutive dimensions.
+We start with the case $n=kd+r$, with $0\leq r \leq d-2$.
 First, let us look for alternating paths from $\tau_q$ to $\tau_q'$ (for $0\leq q \leq k-1$).
 Set $h=qd+r$.
-Suppose to have one such path:
+Suppose we have one such path:

 If at some point a vertex $v \in \{0, ..., h-1\}$ is removed, then the path falls into some $K_{h'}$ with $h' < h$ and can never return in $K_h$.
 Therefore the path must be entirely contained in $\smash{K_h \cong K^A_{n-qd,\,r}}$, and by Theorem \ref{thm:matching-An} it must be the trivial path $\tau_q \rhd \tau_q'$.
 Thus $[\tau_q: \tau_q'] = \pm 1$.